NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/02-agents.md

 sudo ufw reload
 ```

-Without TCP/1515, agents will fail to enroll even if everything else is running.
+if 1515/tcp is blocked, agent enrollment will fail even if everything else is up.

-**What these ports do:**
-- **1515/tcp**: Used for **agent enrollment** - this is where `agent-auth` connects.
-If this is blocked, new agents can't register.
-- **1514/tcp** and **1514/udp**: Used for **log/telemetry traffic** from agents to the manager.
+what the ports are for:
+- 1515/tcp = agent enrollment (`agent-auth` talks here)
+- 1514/tcp + 1514/udp = agent logs/telemetry -> manager
-- **`sudo ufw reload`**: Applies the new firewall rules without rebooting.
+- `sudo ufw reload` applies rules

 ## What You'll See in the Dashboard

 ### Before Adding an Agent

-When you don't have any agents yet, the **Endpoints** page will be empty and show a prompt to deploy one.
+if no agents yet, endpoints page is basically empty and tells u to deploy one.

 ### After Enrollment

-Once an agent connects successfully, it shows up as **Active** with OS, IP, and version info populated.
+once enrolled + connected, it should show up as Active with os/ip/version.

 ## Deploying the Agent (Using the Dashboard)

-The Wazuh Dashboard has a nice guided workflow that generates the right installation commands for your agent's OS.
+dashboard has a guided flow that generates install commands for ur agent os.

-Just to be clear: the dashboard doesn't install the agent for you.
-You still need to run all the commands on the **agent VM**.
+note: dashboard doesn’t install it for u. u still run the commands on the agent vm.

 ### Step 1: Start Agent Deployment

-- Open the Wazuh Dashboard
+- open dashboard
-- Go to **Endpoints**
+- go to endpoints
-- Click **Deploy new agent**
+- click deploy new agent

 ![Deploy new agent button](../images/02_images/deploy_agent.png)

 ### Step 2: Pick Your Platform

-Choose the operating system and architecture of your agent VM.
+pick os + architecture for agent vm.

-For Ubuntu labs:
+for ubuntu labs:
-- Select **Linux**
-- Select **DEB amd64**
+- linux
+- deb amd64

-The dashboard will customize the commands based on what you pick.
+dashboard will customize commands based on selection.

 ![Select platform and package](../images/02_images/select_package.png)

 ### Step 3: Enter Agent Name and Server Address

-In the dashboard, enter:
-- **Agent name**: Something descriptive (like `ubuntu-client-01`)
-- **Server address**: The Wazuh manager IP address
-  - Use the private IP (like `192.168.65.x`)
-  - You don't need an FQDN for labs
+in dashboard enter:
+- agent name: something like `ubuntu-client-01`
+- server address: manager ip (private ip is fine, fqdn not needed for lab)

-This address is what the agent uses to talk to the manager.
+this is what the agent uses to talk to the manager.

 ### Step 4: Install the Agent (On the Agent VM)

-The dashboard will show you installation commands.
-Run these on the **agent VM**:
+dashboard shows install commands. run on the agent vm:

-Download the agent package:
+download agent package:

 ```bash
 wget https://packages.wazuh.com/4.x/apt/pool/main/w/wazuh-agent/wazuh-agent_4.14.1-1_amd64.deb
 ```

-Install and register the agent (replace `YOUR_MANAGER_IP` with your manager IP):
+install + set manager ip + agent name (replace `YOUR_MANAGER_IP`):

 ```bash
 sudo WAZUH_MANAGER="YOUR_MANAGER_IP" \